NoriSte/reactjsday-2019-testing-course/book/interacting-with-the-page.md

 - `cy.get("button").click()` speaks for itself

-- "_No articles are here... yet._" is the string that the home pages shows when the signup flow ends.
+- "_No articles are here... yet._" is the string that the home page shows when the signup flow ends.
 After successful registration, the user is redirected to the home page, the "Your Feed" does not contain any posts yet.
 Think about it as the proof that everything worked (while testing the signup flow, obviously)

 <img src="../assets/images/signup-feedback.png" alt="Cypress Conduit" class="img-border"/>